 “Half the money I spend on advertising is wasted; the trouble is I don’t know which half.”

 And, although he said this sometime before his passing in 1922, this is still true in 2018 when trying to measure return on investment on your money spend on SEO.

-What if there was new technology available that could manage SEO like SEM and measure performance like for any other channel?
+What if there was new technology that managed SEO like SEM and measured performance like any other channel?

 While there are Google AdWords courses and other certifications for SEM Consultants, practically anyone who can read a blog post can qualify to call themselves an SEO Consultant.
 In fact, there is no real way of vetting just how qualified someone may be in the SEO field.

 If you Google “how to become an SEO expert”, the first Google suggestion ends the sentence with “in 48 hrs”, which says it all: https://www.locationrebel.com/become-an-seo-freelancer/